modelica/ModelicaSpecification/RationaleMCP/0021/Readme.md

 * [Implementation: If `... for c in class XYZ` is found during flattening, the evaluation of the for-expression is delayed, until all elements not containing `in class` are flattened.
 It is an error, if one of the delayed objects contains `XYZ`]
-* Conditionally disabled objects are ignored.
+* Conditionally disabled components and deselected components are ignored.

 Examples:
 ```